-On 26 January 2015 the Group announced the expiry of the extension granted to its partner, NIS, regarding their obligatory three-well drilling programme in Falcon's Makó Trough Licence in Hungary.
+On 26 January 2015 the Group announced the expiry of the extension granted to its partner, Naftna Industrija Srbije, j.s.c.
+Novi Sad ("NIS"), regarding their obligatory three-well drilling programme in Falcon's Makó Trough Licence in Hungary.
 As of 31 December 2014, NIS had only drilled and tested two wells.
 Falcon retains 100% interest in the Makó Trough Licence in Hungary including the deep play.

-On 27 January 2015 Falcon announced it granted incentive stock options ("Options") to purchase an aggregate of 6 million common shares of Falcon to a number of recipients, including directors and officers under the stock option plan approved at Falcon's annual shareholders meeting held on 10 December 2014.
-The Options were granted at an exercise price of CDN\$0.15 (a 26% premium to the closing share price on 23 January 2015) to the following:
+On 27 January 2015 Falcon announced it granted incentive stock options ("Options") to purchase an aggregate of 6 million common shares of Falcon to two directors and an officer under the stock option plan approved at Falcon's annual shareholders meeting held on 10 December 2014.
+The Options were granted at an exercise price of CDN\$0.15 (a 26% premium to the closing share price on 23 January 2015).